XR Design, UX Research, Mobile App Prototyping, Creative Direction, Instructional Design, Graphic Design, Video Editing

 Demographic: Current Georgia Tech Students, User Experience Designers Location: Pickrick Memorial Site (2), Remote (3)

-Before interacting with the app, users create a meaning map to visually represent their knowledge of the Pickrick protests and its relationship to the greater Atlanta Civil Rights Movement.
+Before interacting with the app, users created a meaning map to visually represent their knowledge of the Pickrick protests and its relationship to the greater Atlanta Civil Rights Movement.
 Interviewees access version 2 of the Protesting Pickrick AR prototype and provide feedback focusing on new design priorities – timeline visualization & implementation, comprehension (instructional design), writing v. narration (instructional design), AR integration, more information, mapping, sociability.
 After demoing the prototype, users create a second meaning map to chart any knowledge they gained about the Pickrick protests and its relationship to the greater Atlanta Civil Rights Movement.

-Generate a wide array of ideas.
+Generate a wide array of ideas

 Multimedia Learning Principles